DanWahlin/AngularAppDevCourseCode/readme.md

 Download the code and extract it to your machine (or use git).
 Run "npm install" from a command prompt at the root of the folder.
-Run "node setup.js" to generate the lab code output.
+Run "npm start" to generate the lab code output.